meshy/meshy.github.com/index.markdown

 ---
 layout: main
 bodyid: me
-title: Meshy.
-Freelance web.
-Open source goodies.
+title: Charlie Denton
 ---

 # Hi.
 I'm Charlie Denton.

-I am a English python developer.
+I'm a python developer from Oxford, UK.
-I work with [django](https://www.djangoproject.com) at [Incuna](http://incuna.com/).
+I work with [django](http://djangoproject.com) at [incuna](http://incuna.com).
 I have a passion for linux, python, and free (as in speech) software.

-If you like django, you might like my "classy class-based-views" reference tool, [CCBV](http://ccbv.co.uk/).
+If you're a django developer too, you might like to read about my "[Classy Class-Based Views](/ccbv/)" reference tool.

 ## Me on other websites: